qizhong19920114/UsabilityDataLogger_iOS/README.md

 ### need to install keyboard and capture the keyboard file path...
  - use XCode to install it.
+ - We also need to change the sequence ID in the tweek.mx file.
+ - To find the sequence ID of the keyboard, we need to set the customized keyboard as the default keyboard in the language setting.
+ - then run the deviceconsole, find the sequence ID where it has PluginKitPlugin.
+The sequence ID after PluginKitPlugin is the ID for the keyboard.
+ - replace the sequence ID in the tweek.mx with the sequence ID you just get.

 ### need to cd to /Applications then chmod -R 777 to give permission to write data to Calender, Photo and Slideshow app.
   - use "ssh root@192.131.250.025" to log in the ipad.